toludwig/continuous_learning/readme.md

 `sfgpi.py` is an implementation of SFGPI which learns successor features for each task and combines them to find policies for unseen tasks.

-`continuous_learning.py` runs the simulation of both algorithms on our block paradigm.
+`continuous_learning.py` runs the simulation of both algorithms on our block paradigm with $N$ repetitions / "subjects" and outputs .csv files in `/sim`.
-This consists of $B$ blocks with $T$ trials each.
-In each block $M$ tasks are learned concurrently, i.e. alternatingly.
-From block to block, tasks can change (such that one of the old ones is droppped and a new one is introduced), __or__ the features of the environment can change themselves (such that the features of two final nodes are swapped).
-We are mainly interested in the actions of the algorithms in the first trial of a new block, which might have a new task and new features.

 `plot_raw.py` generates plots of the raw outputs of the algorithms, i.e. their chosen actions and the corresponding regret, over the whole block.